grommunio/grommunio-documentation/main/index.rst

 Generic Information
 ===================

-In our generic information section, we provide links to other useful ressources which can help users, administrators, developers and any other party to discover the world of grommunio.
+In our generic information section, we provide links to other useful resources which can help users, administrators, developers and any other party to discover the world of grommunio.